zaccrites/c-gameboy/README.md

 # c-gameboy

-A GameBoy emulator implemented in C
+A Nintendo GameBoy emulator implemented in C

 ## Development